Cheap Eurostar tickets: look out for sales and deals

 This can lead to some surprising bargains for savvy travellers.

 For a start, return tickets can – anecdotally at least – end up cheaper than single tickets.
-A return ticket is always likely to be cheaper than two separately-booked singles, excluding the 'Snap' option above.
+A return ticket is almost always likely to be cheaper than two separately booked singles.

-It's often possible to get a Standard Premier seat for just a few pounds more than Standard class.
+It might be possible to get a Standard Premier seat that’s not much more expensive than Standard class.